sirkingchase/internetSchedule/README.md

 # internetSchedule
+Input files can be captured from the network tab in browser dev tools when visiting the traffic management section in unifi console.

 unifi-trafficmanagement_parser.py: Parses Unifi Traffic Managment JSON Objects into a CSV file.
-Input files can be captured from the network tab in browser dev tools when visiting the traffic management section in unifi console.

-UsingBigQuery: creates & loads tables using JSON auto schema
+UsingBigQuery: creates & loads google bigquery tables using JSON auto schema